pwhizzard/touch-redirect-mac/README.md

 ### Device Not Detected

-**⚠️ If TouchRedirect shows "Disconnected"**, the most common cause is a conflicting driver extension.
+**⚠️ If TouchRedirect shows "Disconnected"**, a common cause is a conflicting driver extension.

 **Example Cause: UPPD Driver Extension**